meisyal/staruml-ruby/README.md

 ## Configuration

 You can configure the extension before generating the code.
-The configuration handles indentation of code, code comment, and etc. This is supported by the extension to generate the code, as you prefer.
+The configuration handles how the generated code looks like.
+Indentation of code and code comment, for example.
+This is supported by this extension to generate Ruby code, as you prefer.

 Check [Configuration][configuration] to configure the extension.